Good news as food hygiene ratings handed to three Crawley restaurants

 The following ratings have been given to three restaurants, cafes or canteens:

-• Rated 5: Eurest At Royal Mail at Gatwick Mail Centre, James Watt Way, Northgate, Crawley; rated on July 27
+• Rated 5: Troys Barbecue at 98 High Street, West Green, Crawley, West Sussex; rated on August 3

-• Rated 5: The Gate Coffee Shop at St Marys Church Of England Church And Hall, Wakehurst Drive, Southgate, Crawley; rated on July 27
+• Rated 5: Charlie's Deli at Charlies Deli, Ground Floor Front, 53 Gatwick Road, Northgate; rated on July 26

-• Rated 5: Benugo At Virgin VHQ at Virgin Atlantic Airways Ltd, The Leonardo Building, Crawley Business Quarter, Northgate; rated on July 26
+• Rated 5: Cafe Giardino at Kiosk D, County Mall, Station Way, Northgate; rated on July 18

 It means that of Crawley's 187 similar establishments with ratings, 161 (86%) have ratings of five and none have zero ratings.